Using precession and quasiperiodic oscillations to constrain a rotating regular black hole: Conclusion

 In this work, we investigated the spin precession effects and quasi-periodic oscillations (QPOs) in the spacetime of a rotating regular black hole and used X-ray binary observations to constrain the deviation parameter of this regular solution.
 For test-particle orbits, both the periastron precession frequencies and the nodal precession frequencies were found to be suppressed with increasing $\alpha$, and their radial profiles exhibited deviations from the Kerr case, particularly in the regions close to the black hole.

 By performing MCMC fitting of the QPO data from five X-ray binary systems (GRO\,J1655–40, GRS\,1915+105, XTE\,J1859+226, H1743–322, and XTE\,J1550–564), we obtained stringent constraints on the parameters of the rotating regular black hole model.
-For all sources, the deviation parameter satisfied $\alpha/M^{3/2}<1$, with the tightest constraint coming from GRO\,J1655–40, where we found $\alpha/M^{3/2}<0.60$ at the $95\%$ confidence level.
+For all sources, the deviation parameter satisfied $\alpha/M^{2/3}<1$, with the tightest constraint coming from GRO\,J1655–40, where we found $\alpha/M^{2/3}<0.60$ at the $95\%$ confidence level.
 Moreover, the best-fit values of the black hole mass $M$, spin parameter $a$, and orbital radius $r$ for these systems showed only minimal deviations from those predicted by the classical Kerr spacetime.
-This indicated that the QPO observations were in strong agreement with the Kerr metric, thereby supporting the validity of general relativity in the strong-gravity regime.
+This indicated that the QPO observations were in strong agreement with the Kerr metric, thereby the data are consistent with the Kerr metric within the uncertainties, and any deviation parameterized by $\alpha/M^{2/3}$ must be smaller than the obtained upper limit.
 Indeed, across all five X-ray binaries, the deviation parameter $\alpha$ was constrained to within $1$, and no significant non-Kerr behavior was detected.
 This implied that any possible quantum-gravity-induced deviations in these systems must have been extremely small.
 Consequently, our observations provided a robust upper bound on the deviation parameter $\alpha$ in the rotating regular black hole model, substantially narrowing the allowed parameter space for such quantum gravity corrections.

-Furthermore, under the constraint $\alpha/M^{3/2}<0.60$, we analyzed the spin precession of a test gyroscope in the regular black hole background and derived analytical expressions for the Lense–Thirring precession frequency, geodetic precession frequency, and general spin precession frequency.
+Furthermore, under the constraint $\alpha/M^{2/3}<0.60$, we analyzed the spin precession of a test gyroscope in the regular black hole background and derived analytical expressions for the Lense–Thirring precession frequency, geodetic precession frequency, and general spin precession frequency.
 We found that a nonzero $\alpha$ systematically suppressed the magnitudes of these precession frequencies.
 In addition, this influence was found to be anisotropic: observers at different inclination angles relative to the equatorial plane experienced distinct modifications in precession behavior.